 University of Minnesota Health

-University of Minnesota Health continues its 75 year tradition as a leader in Diagnostic Radiology.
-University of Minnesota Health continues to maintain its position as one the top hospitals in the nation, as defined by U.S. News & World Report.
+For 75 years, University of Minnesota Health has been a leader in Diagnostic Radiology and continues to maintain its position as one the top hospitals in the nation, as defined by U.S. News & World Report.
 Excelling as a teaching hospital, the medical center continues to focus on providing patients with the highest quality patient care and medical treatment.
-The mission of the medical school is to improve the health of Midwestern families and communities, through the discovery, delivery and application of new medical treatments and finding cures for all types of illness affecting our community.
 University of Minnesota Health gives patients access to innovative treatments, health and medical technology, superior healthcare and support services.
 These innovations have led to many medical breakthroughs, including the world’s first successful open-heart surgery, the world’s first bone marrow transplant, the Midwest’s first successful double-lung transplant and Minnesota’s first living donor pediatric liver transplant.

 Minneapolis VA Health Care System